-a.
+- a.
 MDT usage is restricted to those officers trained in the proper use of the equipment and granted access into the system.
-All MDT operations will be in accordance with Internet Explorer 8 standard agency operating procedures.
+All MDT operations will be in accordance with Internet Explorer 8 standard agency operating procedures. - b.

-- b.
 Officers will turn on and log into the MDT system at all times (on and off duty) while operating their agency vehicle.
 The MDT will remain on at all times the officer is on or off duty.
 Officers will not operate any mobile laptop computer while their vehicle is in motion.
 Officers assigned MDT's will stop their vehicle and park in a safe manner before attempting to access information. - c.
 When the MDT system is not in use, the laptop cover will be closed or covered. - d.
 MDT users will attend all scheduled MDT related training.
 Should a conflict exist between scheduled training and another assignment, the MDT user will inform the Police Chief of the conflict.
 The Police Chief will attempt to resolve the conflict or arrange for the officers' training to be rescheduled for the next available training date. - e.
 Safe operation of the patrol car is paramount.
 It is stressed that common sense and safe driving practices dictate the officer will focus his/her attention on safe operation of the vehicle and view the MDT only when safe to do so.
-MDT devices will only be operated when the vehicle is not in motion.

-5. CJIS/NCIC/METERS Information Systems
+MDT devices will only be operated when the vehicle is not in motion. - 5.
+CJIS, NCIC, METERS, and TLO Information Systems

 - a.
-CJIS/NCIC/METERS will be accessed via the MDT's, by the authorized users.
+CJIS, NCIC, METERS, and TLO will be accessed via the MDT's, by the authorized users.
 These systems offer detailed information concerning the personal and physical identity of individuals which may be of concern to law enforcement. - b.
 Maryland law prohibits secondary dissemination of CJIS information for other than official purposes.
 This information applies to motor vehicle and licensing information obtained through CJIS.
 Any person disseminating criminal justice information to unauthorized recipients is subject to Federal and State imposed sanctions. - c.
-Only officers who have been trained to access METERS (Maryland Telecommunications Enforcement Resources System), NCIS (National Crime Information Center), and CJIS (Criminal Justice Information System) may use the entry into those records and motor vehicle information files.

-- d.
-Officers are required to use the MDT's to make all CJIS/NCIC/METERS inquires unless circumstances exist, that makes using the MDT impractical, or endangers officer safety. - e.
-Responses from inquires to CJIS/NCIC/METERS are protected information.
+Only officers who have been trained to access METERS, NCIS, CJIS and TLO may use the entry into those records and motor vehicle information files. - d.
+Officers are required to use the MDT's to make all CJIS, NCIC, METERS, and TLO inquires unless circumstances exist, that makes using the MDT impractical, or endangers officer safety. - e.
+Responses from inquires to CJIS, NCIC, METERS, and TLO are protected information.
 Officers are not permitted to use these systems for their own use or purposes.
 Information received through these computer systems may only be used for official criminal justice purposes.
 Officers will not initiate any inquiry outside those purposes necessary to complete a law enforcement or agency objective. - f.
 Officers will ensure that unauthorized persons, to include passengers or offenders located in the vehicle, do not view responses from these systems.
 When the MDT system is not in use, the laptop cover will be closed or covered. - g.
-Officers are responsible for maintaining all certifications, which allow access to CJIS/NCIC/METERS, and other databases retrievable by an MDT.
+Officers are responsible for maintaining all certifications, which allow access to CJIS, NCIC, METERS, and TLO as well as other databases retrievable by an MDT.